 Though not a tax, if you work and draw a Social Security benefit prior to reaching your full retirement age (66 for those born in 1960 or earlier), your benefits may be reduced if your earnings are too high.

 Taxation of Pension Benefits

-Payments received from a private or a governmental pension are generally subject to income taxes at ordinary income tax rates.
+Payments received from a private or a governmental pension are generally subject to income tax at ordinary income tax rates.

-Some pensions may be exempt from state income taxes; this will vary widely and you should check the rules for your state.
+Some pensions may be exempt from state income tax; this will vary widely and you should check the rules for your state.

 Taxes on Investments Held in a Taxable Account

 Investments held in a taxable account for at least a year and a day are taxed at preferential capital gains rates that range from 15% to 20%.
 Those in high income brackets could be subject to an additional 3.8% Medicare tax.

 The rules on the taxation of IRAs can be a bit complex.
 The basics are this:

 - Withdrawals from traditional IRA accounts are fully taxable at ordinary income tax rates.
 The exception to this is contributions made with after-tax money; the amount of these contributions is not taxed.